syncfusion-content/windowsforms-docs/WindowsForms/SpellChecker/SpellChecking-Options.md

 <td>
 WriteToDictionary</td><td>
 Writes the specified word to the dictionary.</td><td>
-custDictPath -Specifies the path of the dictionary file.Word - Specifies the word to be added to the dictionary.</td><td>
+customDictumPath -Specifies the path of the dictionary file.Word - Specifies the word to be added to the dictionary.</td><td>
 </td><td>
 void</td><td>
 </td></tr>